traefik/plugindemo/readme.md

     moduleName: github.com/containous/plugindemo
 ```

-(In the above example, the `plugindemo` plugin will be loaded from the local path `/plugins/go/src/github.com/containous/plugindemo`.)
+(In the above example, the `plugindemo` plugin will be loaded from the path `/plugins/go/src/github.com/containous/plugindemo`.)

 ```yaml
 # Dynamic configuration